-- Press and hold the RESUME/ accel button.
+- Press and hold the RES/ACCEL button.
 The vehicle will accelerate.
-When you reach the desired cruising speed, release the button - To increase your speed in very small amounts, tap the RESUME/ accel button repeatedly.
+When you reach the desired cruising speed, release the button. - To increase your speed in very small amounts, tap the RES/ ACCEL button repeatedly.
 Each time you do this, your vehicle will speed up about 1 mph (1.6 km/h). - Push on the accelerator pedal.
-Accelerate to the desired cruising speed and press the SET/decel button.
+Accelerate to the desired cruising speed and press the SET/DECEL button.